 MoringaConnect’s founders, Kwami Williams and Emily Cunningham, have developed a line of moringa-based oils, infusions and foods which they process and sell through a global sales network.

 They help farmers such as Ali by offering them the training, financing and support they need to start moringa farms along with a guaranteed market for their products.
-They’ve worked with about 1,500 farmers across Ghana, helping to increase their incomes by as much as 1,000%.
+They’ve worked with about 1,500 farmers across Ghana, helping to increase their incomes by as much as 1,000 per cent.
 As Ali says, “Cultivating moringa is very lucrative if you do it properly.”

 MoringaConnect is now ready to help farmers in other African countries.
 To help it and other social enterprises enhance their social impact, the British Council has brought together two organisations – Growth Mosaic in Ghana and Investing for Good in the UK – to co-develop an investment fund to finance MoringaConnect and other social enterprises in Ghana.

 We’ve also produced this short video about Ali and MoringaConnect.
-It’s one of four new videos we’re launching on the eve of the Social Enterprise World Forum to raise awareness of the positive impact that social enterprises are delivering in communities around the world.
+It’s one of four videos we launched on the eve of the Social Enterprise World Forum 2016 to raise awareness of the positive impact that social enterprises are delivering in communities around the world.